spcl/dace/README.md

 Contributing
 ------------
 DaCe is an open-source project.
 We are happy to accept Pull Requests with your contributions!
+Please follow the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 License
 -------